Apress/absolute-beginners-guide-python/README.md

 In the 'solutions' folder you'll find model answers to the lab exercises.
 Also, to enhance your learning experience, you'll find various bonus sections in the 'bonuses' folder and the various corresponding chapter folders.
 These are saved as PDF files and are intended to expand upon the sections described in the book.

-## Contributions

-See the file Contributing.md for more information on how you can contribute to this repository.

 ## Errata & Updates

 See the file errata.md for more information on updates and corrections.